smrutikant/object-storage-management/README.md

   - Browse objects with folder navigation
   - Advanced search and filtering of files and folders
   - Upload files (single or multiple) with progress indicator
+  - **Upload folders** with structure preservation and progress tracking
   - Download files
   - Delete files (single or batch)
   - Delete folders (including all nested contents)